ruediger/help.github.com/_posts/2009-11-16-egit-corruption.markdown

 This can prevent cloning and fetching from the repo.
 The objects were never pushed to the remote repo, therefore support cannot recover the repo directly for the user.
 The only solution is for the user that pushed the commits to push them again from the command line.

-_This issue was fixed in EGit 0.8.4.
-We recommend updating and trying the following commands from EGit before resorting to the commandline._
+_This issue was fixed in EGit/JGit 0.8.4.
+We recommend updating and trying the following commands from EGit/JGit before resorting to the commandline._

 Correcting the remote repo
 --------------------------